 The cutting area on the RC8 is 55” x 98”, making it sufficient for sheet cutting.

-The X and Y axes on the shop sabre uses a rack pinion drive system while the Z axis uses a precision ball screw system just like the Stinger 3.
+The X and Y axes on the Shopsabre use a rack and pinion drive system while the Z-axis uses a precision ball screw system just like the Stinger 3.

 RC8 has a maximum cutting speed of 500 ipm and rapids of 1500 ipm, which is lower than the PRSalpha but higher than the Stinger 3.